 If you are looking to deepen your relationship with Christ and continue developing the skills of an effective servant leader, join us for TeenPact Judicial!

-Flying: Book your flight into either Lynchburg (LYH) or Richmond (RIC).
-TeenPact staff will meet you at baggage claim shortly after you arrive; wear a TeenPact shirt to help us find you!
-You must arrive before 2pm on July 10th.
-We will deliver you back to your ticketing counter when you depart.
-You must depart after 12pm on July 16th.
+Flying: Please book your flight into either Lynchburg (LYH) or Richmond (RIC) arriving between 11:00am-2:00pm on Sunday, June 24th.
+TeenPact staff will meet you at baggage claim after your arrival; wear a TeenPact shirt to help us find you!
+Your flight must depart after 12:00pm Saturday, June 30th.
+We will deliver you back to your ticketing counter one-and-a-half to two hours before your departure time.

 Log-in to teenpact.com/events to enter or confirm your travel information.

-- Laptop computer, iPad, tablet (optional, but highly recommended for taking notes during lectures as well as brief-writing and drafting oral arguments.
-If you do not have the option of bringing a laptop or other means of digital writing, you can hand-write until a staff member’s laptop is available to borrow (limited availability).
-Note: A minimal amount of printing can be done on-site.)
+- Laptop computer, iPad, tablet: not required, but highly recommended for taking notes during lectures as well as brief-writing and drafting oral arguments.
+If you cannot bring a laptop or other means of digital writing, be prepared to hand-write your on-site assignments until a staff member’s laptop is available to borrow (limited availability).

-- Towel and toiletries (soap and hand-towels not provided, bath mat or extra towel recommended)
+- Towel and toiletries (linens not provided; hand-towels, bath mat, and extra towel recommended)

 Remember, we will be media-free during this week so plan on leaving any cell phones, iPods, books, etc. in your suitcase during the week.

-- Sunday, July 10 (casual* ): Arrive and register by 5pm, dinner, opening session
+- Sunday, June 24 (casual* ): Arrive at the dorm and check-in by 5pm, dinner, opening session

 - We require a collared shirt (polo or button-up; no logos, please).

-- We require khakis, slacks, or a solid, dark wash denim pant (no faded or torn denim, corduroys, shorts, or cargo pants).
+- We require khakis, slacks, or a solid, dark wash denim pant (no faded or torn denim; no corduroys, shorts, or cargo pants).